andorsk/Chatbot-Henosisknot/README.md

 ** (Note:) This is a simple demo application.
 It is untested across architectures or alternate environments. **

 ### Presentation

-https://docs.google.com/presentation/d/1aFKP6F4bJowuPEdZo4se6ZYTFuWVr0qsWwc5lEjqnYQ/edit?usp=sharing
+To check out  presentation on the chatbot, check out the link below: https://docs.google.com/presentation/d/1aFKP6F4bJowuPEdZo4se6ZYTFuWVr0qsWwc5lEjqnYQ/edit?usp=sharing

 ### Architecture